torvalds/linux/Documentation/trace/rv/runtime-verification.rst

 event occurrence to the enforcement of the correct behavior to the extreme action of taking a system down to avoid the propagation of a failure.

-In Linux terms, a *reactor* is an reaction method available for *RV monitors*.
+In GNU/Linux terms, a *reactor* is an reaction method available for *RV monitors*.
 By default, all monitors should provide a trace output of their actions, which is already a reaction.
 In addition, other reactions will be available so the user can enable them as needed.

-For further information about the principles of runtime verification and RV applied to Linux:
+For further information about the principles of runtime verification and RV applied to GNU/Linux:

   Bartocci, Ezio, et al. *Introduction to runtime verification.* In: Lectures on Runtime Verification.
 Springer, Cham, 2018. p.
 1-33.